lemonloft/reservation-module/README.md

 The server is routed using express.
 Nodemon is used to run the server in developer versions.
 Run `server` to start server with nodemon.

 ## Build
 React files and components are located in the `/client` directory.
 These files are then bundled using webpack.
-Run `build` to build the public webpack file.
+Run `build:production` to build the public webpack file.
+Run `build:dev` to build the dev file.